25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

   - VPC stacks
   - Network stacks
   - App stacks
-- Don’t re-invent the wheel
+- Don't re-invent the wheel
   - Leverage existing templates on the web!
   - Leverage the documentation

 ## How CloudFormation Works

 - Templates have to be uploaded in S3 and then referenced in CloudFormation
-- To update a template, we can’t edit previous ones.
+- To update a template, we can't edit previous ones.
 We have to re- upload a new version of the template to AWS
 - Stacks are identified by a name
 - Deleting a stack deletes every single artifact that was created by CloudFormation.